ageron/tf2_course/README.md

 Another option is to download and install [Anaconda](https://www.continuum.io/downloads).
 This is a package that includes both Python and many scientific libraries.
 You should prefer the Python 3.5 or 3.6 version.

 ## Using Anaconda

+**Warning**: TensorFlow 2.0 preview is not available yet on Anaconda.

 If you chose to install Anaconda, you can optionally create an isolated Python environment dedicated to this course.
 This is recommended as it makes it possible to have a different environment for each project (e.g. one for this course), with potentially different libraries and library versions:

     $ conda create -n tf2course python=3.6 anaconda